 Relaxation, contact, impulsion and straightness serve in the development of driving power (thrust) of the hind legs.
 In this phase, the horse is asked to work more from behind and step diligently forward to the bit.
-This phase focuses on versatile gymnastic work to build horses flexibility and strength.
-When the horse is straight it can then use its back correctly and move with more freedom.
+This phase focuses on versatile gymnastic work to build horses’ flexibility and strength.
+When the horse is straight, it can use its back correctly and move more freely.

 Impulsion, straightness and collection aim to develop the carrying power of the hind legs.
 The horse is supposed to bear more weight over his hindquarters, which is mandatory for true collection and elevation.
 Of which are necessary to reach higher goals in dressage training.

-The United States Dressage Federation (USDF) explains each of these areas as per the following:
+The United States Dressage Federation (USDF) explains each of these areas as the following:

 Rhythm (With energy and tempo)